marioernestoms/100-days-of-code/log.md

 #15/100 Advanced with development front-end of my personal portfolio, but I have a lot of problems with the design, It's definitely not my expertise.
 If anyone knows an amazing designer msg me plz.

-#16 Today was a massive work day, so I only watch 1 lesson of course React.js. but never stop de challenge :)
+#16/100 Today was a massive work day, so I only watch 1 lesson of course React.js. but never stop de challenge :)

-‪#17 In sequence of the challenge today I study plugin WordPress development and make some tests with Guttemberg editor.‬
+‪#17/100 In sequence of the challenge today I study plugin WordPress development and make some tests with Guttemberg editor.‬ ‪
+#18/100 more 2 hours of study React, and some tests in a Guttemberg blocks.‬